tristanbatchler/tbat.me/_posts/2024-11-10-godot-golang-mmo-part-4.md

 Now, if you run the game, you should see the chatroom working as expected, but now with the game's logic broken up into separate scenes and scripts.
 Congratulations!
 You have implemented a state machine on both the client and server sides of our MMO project.
 This is some much-needed organization that will pave the way to more complex features in the future.

-Stay tuned for the <strong><a href="/2024/11/10/godot-golang-mmo-part-5" class="sparkle-less">the next post</a></strong>, where we will set up a database and implement user registration and login functionality.
+Stay tuned for the <strong><a href="/2024/11/10/godot-golang-mmo-part-5" class="sparkle-less">next post</a></strong>, where we will set up a database and implement user registration and login functionality.
 I hope to see you there!

 ---